boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

        pyside6-designer

 #.
-Open the ui template in src/ansys/aedt/toolkits/new_toolkit_name/ui/toolkit.ui.
+Open the user interface template in src/ansys/aedt/toolkits/new_toolkit_name/ui/toolkit.ui.

 #.
 Modify it and save it.